Zonitoides jaccetanicus

 Zonitoides jaccetanicus is a species of small, air-breathing land snail, a terrestrial pulmonate gastropod mollusk in the family Gastrodontidae.

 Distribution

 Zonitoides jaccetanicus is endemic to Montserrat mountain near Barcelona, Catalonia, Spain.
 It is a rare species, possibly endemic to Catalonia.
 The species has declined due to construction activities in the growing city of Barcelona.

 Description

-The shell is evenly horny-brownish, fragile and transparent, finely striated on the upper side, nearly smooth on the lower side.
+The shell is evenly horny-brownish, fragile and transparent, finely striated on the upper side, and early smooth on the lower side.
 The shell has 5 weakly convex whorls with pronounced suture.
 The upper side is flattened.
-Lower side is convex.
-The last whorl is not much wider than penultimate whorl.
+The lower side is convex.
+The last whorl is not much wider than the penultimate whorl.
 The aperture is oblique.
 The apertural margin is straight.
-Umbilicus is relatively narrow.
+The umbilicus is relatively narrow.